Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Conclusions

 \section{Conclusions}

-We have used spectral map (SM), a thermodynamics-driven ML method, to characterize the conformational dynamics of the SARS-CoV-2 $-1$ PRF pseudoknot in complex with merafloxacin and two related analogs, for two distinct RNA fold topologies and two ligand protonation states.
-By learning CVs that directly target slow dynamic modes of the RNA--ligand systems, we obtain free-energy landscapes (FELs) that link chemical structure of ligands, their protonated states, and RNA topology to the rare conformational transitions that underlie pseudoknot function.
+We have used molecular dynamics (MD) simulations and spectral map (SM), a thermodynamics-driven ML method, to characterize the conformational dynamics of the SARS-CoV-2 RNA pseudoknot, regulating the $-1$ programmed ribosomal frameshifting ($-1$ PRF) mechanism in virus translation.
+We simulated two distinct RNA fold topologies in complex with merafloxacin and its two structural analogs, for two ligand protonation states.
+By learning CVs that directly target slow dynamic modes of the RNA--ligand systems, we obtained free-energy landscapes (FELs) that link the chemical structure of ligands, their protonated states, and RNA topology to the rare conformational transitions that underlie pseudoknot function.